mordachai/mist-hud/README.md

 ## Known Issues

 - The inputs are not bidirectional.
-Use the normal character sheet to register anything, the only purpose of the HUD is to make rolls easier and fast.
+Use the normal character sheet to register anything, the only purpose of the HUD is to make rolls easier and quick.
 Be especially aware of your burned tags.
+- NPCs (Dangers/Threats) don't affect rolls.
+Use the modifier at the HUD bottom to automatically affect players' rolls.

 ## Compatibility